future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 * A policy reference on how to authenticate the server, and which identity to present.
-  This is optional if there is a global policy, or if there is an implied security mechanism for the origin.
+  This is optional if there is a global policy, or if there is an implied security mechanism for the URL.

-[^whatsinarequest]: These components required for a request are not documented as such in the CoAP RFCs,
+[^whatsinarequest]: The components required for a request are not documented as such in the CoAP RFCs,
     but it is the author's opinion that they are a factual requirement:
     Implementations may implicitly make decisions on those, but the decisions are still made.